TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: TiROD Dataset

 \subsection{Dataset Details}

-The dataset was collected while navigating our tiny robot across five different environments, one indoor and four outdoor, with progressively rougher terrains.
-The first environment is indoors on a tiled floor.
-The second is outdoors, also on a tiled surface.
+The TiROD dataset was collected while driving our tiny robot across five different environments, one indoor and four outdoor, with progressively rougher terrains.
+The first is an indoor environment with tiled floor.
+The second is outdoor, also with tiles.
 The third environment involves outdoor navigation across both concrete and grass.
-The fourth, similar to the third, features longer sequences traversing grass.
-The final environment is exclusively outdoors on grass.
-For each domain, we conducted data collection twice under different illumination conditions based on the environment, labeled as 'High' and 'Low', resulting in ten distinct tasks for our CLOD benchmark (see Fig.~\ref{fig:dataset}).
+The fourth features longer sequences traversing grass.
+The final environment includes grass, foliage and dirt terrains.

 We captured RGB images at a resolution of 640$\times$480 pixels.
-The low-cost camera sensor and the robot's motion introduced noise and motion blur, which are additional challenges for object detection with real-world tiny robots, often neglected in previous datasets.
-We sampled images from the video stream at a frame rate of approximately 8~FPS, obtaining 6.7K images in total.
-Similarly to OpenLORIS~\cite{loris}, each sequence was randomly split with an 80/10/10 ratio into training, validation, and test sets.
+The low-cost camera sensor and the robot's motion introduced significant noise and motion blur, due to fast direction changes and obstacles.
+These are additional challenges for real-world object detection with real mobile robots, particularly while they operate in unpredictable and unstructured environments.
+We sampled images from the video stream at a frame rate of approximately 8~FPS.
+For each domain, we collected data twice under two different illumination conditions, ``High'' and ``Low''.
+This results in ten distinct tasks for our Cross Domain CLOD scenario, as depicted in Fig.~\ref{fig:dataset}.
+The full dataset statistics, considering all the collected images, are instead reported in Fig.~\ref{fig:datastats}.

-Besides images, TiROD contains approximately 17.9K bounding boxes with annotations of 13 different object classes, as shown in~\cref{fig:datastats}.
-Labels were initially generated using Grounding Dino~\cite{liu2023grounding}, and then refined by a human annotator for increased accuracy.
-Additional details including the dataset structure are available on the website\footnotemark[2].